 Martha Heller has been a contributor on CIO.com for 19 years.
 She was founder and Managing Director of the CIO Executive Council, a professional organization for Global 1000 Chief Information Officers.
 She is the author of two books: The CIO Paradox: Battling the Contradictions of IT Leadership and Be the Business: CIOs in the New Era of IT, and she is CEO of Heller Search Associates, a CIO and IT leadership executive recruiting firm she founded in 2010.

-Target Research recently published a report naming Martha as the top influencer of U.S. CIOs in the human resources category, and the number two CIO influencer overall.
+Target Research recently named Martha as the top influencer of U.S. CIOs in the human resources category, and the number two CIO influencer overall.